ctf/taskforce.sus.mcgill.ca/computers.md

 Storage space
 -------------

-All of our computers provide access to three shared network drives on which students can save personal documents: the campus-wide `P:` drive, as well as the `W:` and `I:` drives, which are hosted by us.
-On top of the 100 MB provided by McGill to all students, our users receive 150 MB on the `I:` and `W:` drives combined.
+All of our computers provide access to two shared network drives on which students can save personal documents: the campus-wide `P:` drive, and the `M:` drive, which is hosted by us.
+On top of the 100 MB provided by McGill to all students, our users receive 150 MB on the `M:` drive.
 If you run out of storage space, you may find programs starting to behave erratically; in that case, you should try deleting old or unused files.

 Installed programs
 ------------------